RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 6. **Conversation History**: Maintain dialogue continuity with stored conversation history.
 7. **Model Switching & Comparison**: Easily switch between LLM models or run them concurrently to compare their outputs.

-### Data Analysis Chatbot

-1. **Data Upload**: Upload data files in various formats (CSV, Excel, JSON, Parquet) via the dedicated Data Analysis page.
-2. **Data Processing**: The app processes and previews your data for further analysis.
-3. **Interactive Analysis**: Use the AI-driven chat interface to ask questions, generate visualizations, and analyze your data.
-4. **Dynamic Visualizations**: Receive Python code for generating plots and visualizations, ensuring that your data insights are both accurate and engaging.

 ### Search Agent Bot

 1. **User Query**: Enter a question or topic (e.g., recent news, research papers, or definitions like "What is MCP?") via the dedicated Search Agent page.